 There is still much ignorance around Cerebral Palsy today, because people fail to understand and appreciate this is a neurological condition that makes up the Cerebral Palsy scenario.
 It’s not just what they see with us physically.

 Considering our neurological issues form the bigger part of the Cerebral Palsy scenario, there seems to be very little empathy.
-Generally, people aren’t always interested and don’t want to learn or listen, but they would be quick to comment if they thought we’d said something out of context because of what we deal with, which differs from what they see as the norm.
+Generally, people aren’t always interested and don’t want to learn or listen, but they would still be quick to comment if they thought we’d said something out of context because of what we deal with, which differs from what they see as the norm.